Anestisdm/Electrical-Appliance-Store/README.md

 ### 5 - Future Improvements
 - Optimize User Interface to be more user friendly
 - Connect the app with a database to store securely all the data
+- Add an Authentication Method to protect sensitive data

 ### 6 - User Support
 For help or new feature suggestions you can contanct with the development team.